-There is also a link between the quality of capital goods and TFP where the former affects positively the latter (Caselli and Wilson, 2004).
+There is also a link between the quality of capital goods and TFP, whereby the former positively affects the latter (Caselli and Wilson, 2004).
 This indicates that capital goods can be a mechanism by which capital inflows affect TFP and consequently growth.
-Despite the importance of this channel, only two studies investigate the impact of financial globalization on the quality of capital goods.
-Alfaro and Hammel (2007) find that those countries that liberalize their capital market gain the economic benefits of acquiring advanced technology transferred from imported capital goods, and thus, tend to have a positive effect on economic growth.
-The growth-boosting relationship between international financial flows, capital goods and economic growth is also emphasized by Leblebicioğlu and Madariaga (2015) who find evidence on the positive effect of international financial integration on growth through the capital stock quality.
-The above two studies build on the observation by Eaton and Kortum (2001) that only a few countries produce and export capital goods and the rest of countries in the world are users and importers of such goods.
+Despite the importance of this channel, only two studies have investigated the impact of financial globalization on the quality of capital goods.
+Alfaro and Hammel (2007) find that countries that liberalize their capital markets gain the economic benefits of acquiring advanced technology transferred from imported capital goods, which tends to have a positive effect on economic growth.
+The growth-boosting relationship between international financial inflows, capital goods and economic growth is also emphasized by Leblebicioğlu and Madariaga (2015), who find evidence of the positive effect of international financial integration on growth through the capital stock quality.
+The above two studies build on the observation by Eaton and Kortum (2001) that only a few countries produce and export capital goods and the remaining countries in the world are users and importers of such goods.

-Imports of capital goods are critical for economic development in developing countries.
-The role of trade in capital goods in economic growth and related outcomes has been documented by a growing body of literature (Burstein et al. 2013; Parro, 2013; and Raveh and Reshef, 2016).
+Imports of capital goods are critical for economic progress in developing countries.
+The role of trade in capital goods in economic growth and related outcomes has been documented by a growing body of literature (Burstein et al., 2013; Parro, 2013; Raveh and Reshef, 2016).
 Trade in capital goods allows developing countries to benefit from efficient technologies that reduce relative prices of capital goods and increase productivity.
-By importing more foreign capital goodsgoods, less developed countries can also use their comparative advantage and enhance their capital allocation efficiency and TFP, which are all essential for economic growth.
-In this respect, some studies find evidence on the growth-enhancing effect of foreign capital goods (Lee, 1995; Mazumdar, 2001; Eaton and Kortum, 2001; Caselli and Wilson, 2004; Busse and Groizard, 2008; Herrerias and Orts, 2010; Herrerias and Orts, 2013; Mutreja et al, 2018).
-The findings of these studies thus suggest that in developing countries that have to import most of the machinery and equipment, the economic growth relies on their capacity to imports more capital goods.
+By importing more foreign capital goods, less developed countries can also use their comparative advantage and enhance their capital allocation efficiency and TFP, which are essential for economic growth.
+Some studies indeed find evidence of the growth-enhancing effect of foreign capital goods (Busse and Groizard, 2008; Caselli and Wilson, 2004; Eaton and Kortum, 2001; Herrerias and Orts, 2010; 2013; Lee, 1995; Mazumdar, 2001; Mutreja et al, 2018).
+These findings suggest that in those developing countries that need to import most of their machinery and equipment, economic growth relies on the countries’ capacity to import more capital goods.

-However, firms require a substantial amount of financial resources in order to import capital goods needs.
-A new line of literature shows how credit constraints reduce firm imports of capital goods in developing countries.
-Tybout (2000) states that firms in less developed countries that are credit constrained can import capital goods from advanced economies only at an extra cost.
+However, firms require a substantial amount of financial resources in order to import needed capital goods.
+A new area of research shows how credit constraints reduce firms’ imports of capital goods in developing countries.
+Tybout (2000) claims that firms in less developed, credit-constrained countries can import capital goods from advanced economies only at an extra cost.
 Firms that invest in sophisticated production technologies therefore need a substantial amount of external financing.
 This suggests that firms with limited domestic financial resources cannot upgrade technologies.
-Bas and Berthou (2011) find that Indian firms with a poor position in liquidity are less likely to import capital goods.
-Similarly, Bas and Berthou (2012) show that those firms with a high level of liquidity and/or a low level of leverage import more capital goods.
-Fauceglia (2014) find that credit constrained firms in developing countries do not invest in capital goods.
-Fauceglia (2015) also find that the lack of access to finance in developing countries has an adverse impact on firms’ capital goods imports, especially where institutions are weak.
-Yet, these studies do not determine whether foreign capital can mitigate the adverse impact of credit constraint on capital goods imports.
+Bas and Berthou (2011) find that Indian firms with poor liquidity are less likely to import capital goods.
+Similarly, Bas and Berthou (2012) show that firms with a high level of liquidity and/or a low level of leverage import more capital goods.
+Fauceglia (2014) finds that credit-constrained firms in developing countries do not invest in capital goods.
+Fauceglia (2015) also finds that lack of access to financing in developing countries has an adverse impact on firms’ capital goods imports, especially where institutions are weak.
+However, these studies do not determine whether foreign capital can mitigate the adverse impact of credit constraints on capital goods imports.